Julieta Colantonio

 3.3

-A fragile moment of peace (working title) is a sensory dramaturgy developed with light and stage designer Shaly López.
-Working across sound, light, and scent, it explores the dramatic and metaphysical possibilities of the spectral.
+A fragile moment of peace (working title) is an ongoing sensory dramaturgy co-authored and developed with light and stage designer Shaly López.
+Working across sound, light, scent, and word, it explores the dramatic and metaphysical possibilities of the spectral.
 Derived from the Latin specere ("to look"), the spectral refers to perceptual phenomena in which figures or sensations remain after a stimulus has ceased.
 Through the iteration of spatial articulations, a structure based purely on subjective, locational, and relational interpretations begins to form.
-Not a narrative; but likelihood pushed until it behaves like one, the ongoing piece traces how perception continues to operate beyond the limits of the sensible.
+Not a narrative; but likelihood pushed until it behaves like one, the composition in progress traces how perception continues to operate beyond the limits of the sensible.

 Lorem Ipsum...